You are here

 We will escalate enrollment numbers according to the following schedule:

 When is the application deadline?

 Due to strong demand and limited class size, early application is encouraged.
-The Office of Admissions and Student Services must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 15 (Early Decision deadline) or December 1 (Application deadline) of the year of desired admission (August matriculation).
-Incomplete applications will not be considered after the December 1 deadline.
+The Office of Admissions and Student Services must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 15 of the year of desired admission (August matriculation).
+Incomplete applications will not be considered after the October 15 deadline.